Eleirbag89/TelegramBotPHP/README.md

 $telegram->sendMessage($content);
 ```

-If you want to use some specific parameter from the Telegram response:
+If you want to get some specific parameter from the Telegram response:
 ```php
 $telegram = new Telegram($bot_id);
 $result = $telegram->getData();